 Regardless of how much we compromise, some relationships are time limited, they will ultimately end because people's needs change.
 Relationships are useful in shaping us into stronger, more resilient people, and teach us how to experience love, joy and, sometimes, sadness, intense pain and grief.
 These feelings are normal and necessary in the process of growing and healing, so that we can eventually move on and engage in other more fulfilling relationships.

 Look after yourself and your emotional needs.
-Be patient.
-Another relationship will come your way when you have allowed your feelings to heal and have processed the lessons from the previous relationship.
+There is a lot of information about coping with a break up.
+Be patient, another relationship will come your way when you have allowed your feelings to heal and have processed the lessons from the previous relationship.

 If you would like to talk to a professional counsellor about your feelings, contact Counselling and Psychological Services.
 Speaking to a counsellor can give you much needed support in the early days after a breakup, and a more clear perspective on your options.